 In a large saucepan place 1 tbsp of olive oil and add in your lightly crushed garlic removing the garlic skin.
 Turn the heat on low and start to cook the garlic until the oil is perfumed.

 Turn the heat up slightly and add in your prawns and chopped pistachios stirring well, season with sea salt.
 Cook until the prawns are cooked through this should take less than 5 minutes (that is why it is important your pasta is already cooking at this point).

 Take your ricotta, basil and lemon mix and add 8 large Tbsp’s of pasta water mix well together and leave it to the side.

 Drain your ¾ cooked pasta keeping to the side some of the pasta water if needed for later and add into the prawn, garlic and pistachio mix; stir well.

 Take your ricotta mix and add this into the saucepan with the prawns and pasta and finish cooking the pasta in the sauce if the sauce is looking a bit dry add in extra pasta water which you have reserved from draining.

-Serve with extra lemon zest, basil & pistachios.
+Serve and drizzle with Sicilian lemon extra virgin olive oil, basil & pistachios.